InconsolableCellist/EarPerkOSC/README.md

 * `volume_threshold_multiplier` sets how many standard deviations above mean for auto volume threshold
 * `excessive_threshold_multiplier` sets how many standard deviations above mean for auto excessive threshold
 * `log_level` sets the logging verbosity (DEBUG, INFO, WARN, or ERROR)
+* `selected_device_id` is the ID of the audio device to capture from.
+If not set, the default device will be used.

 All these parameters can be adjusted in real-time through the UI, and saved to the config file.